Non-Bank Financial Companies - Offshore Alternatives

 Once what was the most popular and least expensive offshore financial services company option out there.
 This is an unregulated licenced option suitable for:

 - e-wallet / e-currency services

-Also known as a Registered Financial Services Providers, these can offer banking, investment and brokerage services to both private individuals and corporations worldwide, with no limitations on the number of customers, amounts on deposit or number of currencies.
+Also more commonly known now as a Registered Financial Services Providers (FSP for short), these can offer banking, investment and brokerage services to both private individuals and corporations worldwide, with no limitations on the number of customers, amounts on deposit or number of currencies.